With Francis As Our Guide

 CONVERSATIONS WITH FRANCIS

-If given the opportunity, Sister Rosalia would spend precious moments in conversation with Francis discussing that very same Stigmata.
+If given the opportunity, Sister Rosalia said she would have spent precious moments in conversation with Francis discussing that very same Stigmata.

 Can you imagine a few moments, a chat, a phone call or even a text message exchanged with someone of Francis’ spiritual stature?
 Needless to say, our Sisters have a few questions.